[Update 11: Temporary License Extended] Google has revoked Huawei’s Android license

 After the report of Google limiting its software exchange with Huawei, American chipmakers Qualcomm, Broadcom, Xilinx, and Intel have announced that they will cede to the executive order by the U.S. government and limit supplies to Huawei.
 Huawei “is heavily dependent on U.S. semiconductor products and would be seriously crippled without supply of key U.S. components,” analyst Ryan Koontz told Bloomberg.
 As mentioned above, Huawei does seem to have stockpiled enough chips to keep production going for the next three months.
 However, the ban may take longer to be lifted.

 Among the four chipmakers, Intel Huawei’s the primary supplier for chips used in its data centers.
 Additionally, Intel also provides processors for Huawei’s Matebook series of laptops.
 Qualcomm sells it Snapdragon SoCs for various entry-level devices like the Honor 8C as well as some network chips.
-Qualcom also licenses aptX codec for Bluetooth audio to Huawei.
+Qualcomm also licenses aptX codec for Bluetooth audio to Huawei.
 Meanwhile, Xilinx provides programmable chips for networking while Broadcom supplies packet switching chips for telecom equipment.

 In all, there are more than 30 companies in the U.S. considered as “core suppliers” by the company, and all of them are likely to follow the same route.